-On March 9 the internationally renowned Spanish professor Salvador Muñoz Viñas will be visiting the Reinwardt Academy and read the 10th edition of the Reinwardt Memorial Lecture.
+On March 9 the internationally renowned Spanish professor Salvador Muñoz Viñas visited the Reinwardt Academy and read the 10th edition of the Reinwardt Memorial Lecture.
 The Reinwardt Academy annually commemorates the birth of the namesake Reinwardt.
 At the March 9 event we will also be presenting the printed publication of the Reinwardt Memorial Lecture of the past year by art historian Margriet Schavemaker (Stedelijk Museum Amsterdam).

 Preserving the spirit of things.
 A look into the transactional nature of heritage conservation

-Prof. Muñoz Viñas will read a paper entitled Preserving the spirit of things.
+Prof. Muñoz Viñas read a paper entitled Preserving the spirit of things.
 A look into the transactional nature of heritage conservation.
-In his lecture he will address philosophical and ethical aspects of heritage conservation.
+In his lecture he addressed philosophical and ethical aspects of heritage conservation.
 Heritage conservation is only partially science-driven.
 Though aiming at recovering an object’s authenticity, any conservation decision will also affect it.
 Hence, such decisions are better seen as compromises between different values in a mix of ideas about truth and everyday opportunism.
 Muñoz Viñas urges the recognition of the "transactional nature conservation'.

 Dr. Salvador Muñoz-Viñas (1963) holds a chair at the Polytechnic University of Valencia (UPV) in conservation, especially paper.
 Also visiting Scholar at Harvard and Distinguished Visiting Professor in New York (NYU), Muñoz is known for his Contemporary Theory of Conservation (Oxford, 2005), translated a.o. in Chinese and Persian.